plone/plone_best_practices_discussion/docs/package_layout/index.rst

 Plone Package Layout
 ====================

-We should encourage all developer to use a certain package layout.
+We encourage all developer to use a certain package layout.
-There are two tools,
-that make it very easy to generate such a layout for packages.

-* `bobtemplates.plone <https://github.com/plone/bobtemplates.plone>`_ provides templates to generate packages for Plone projects.

-* The `Plone CLI <https://pypi.python.org/pypi/plonecli>`_ is the modern way to easily create all needed package structures for development.
-  It uses the templates provided by bobtemplates.plone.

-(Historically this templates were written for a general tool called `mr.bob <https://pypi.python.org/pypi/mr.bob>`_.)

-For example:
+This package layout should be provided by skeletion generators (:ref:`plonecli`, underlying Template Set :ref:`bobtemplates_plone` of :ref:`mr_bob`, or old ref:`zopeskel`).

 .. code-block:: filesystem